jpbarraca/pynrf24/README.md

 -------

-For any information regarding this library you can contact me at jpbarraca at gmail
+For any information regarding this library you can contact me at jpbarraca at gmail Improvements to the code base are also welcome.

 Requirements
 ------------

  * Python 2
- * SPI Enabled on the device: http://hipstercircuits.com/enable-spi-with-device-tree-on-beaglebone-black-copy-paste/
+ * SPI Enabled on the device: check the spi directory in the repository
  * SPI communication requires spidev:  https://pypi.python.org/pypi/spidev
- * GPIO access requires Adafruit BBIO library: https://github.com/adafruit/adafruit-beaglebone-io-python
+ * BBB: GPIO access requires Adafruit BBIO library: https://github.com/adafruit/adafruit-beaglebone-io-python

 Wiring
 ------